SakSal-tech/trade-capture-system/docs/test-fixes-template.md

 ### Root Cause

 The test expected the controller to reject the request with a 400 Bad Request.
 But the controller processed it and returned 200 OK.
-Because nowhere in the controller were you checking if the tradeId in the URL path matched the tradeId in the JSON body.The test intentionally passes a mismatching tradeId (URL param vs body).
+Because nowhere in the controller wis checking if the tradeId in the URL path matched the tradeId in the JSON body.The test intentionally passes a mismatching tradeId (URL param vs body).
 Controller currently ignores mismatch and processes update.

 ### Solution